linode/docs/docs/email/clients/installing-roundcube-on-ubuntu-14-04.md

 Within your Terminal window, use the arrow keys on your keyboard to move your cursor to the end of the file.
 Right click on the Terminal and select **Paste**.
 The text above will appear inside of nano.
 Replace `example.com` to match your configuration.

-Press the `CONTROL + X` keys simultaneously for a moment.
+Press the **CTRL+X** keys simultaneously for a moment.
 The bottom of nano will ask you this:

         Save modified buffer (ANSWERING "No" WILL DESTROY CHANGES) ?
         Y Yes
         N No           ^C Cancel

-Press the `Y` key on your keyboard to save your changes and force.
+Press the **Y** key on your keyboard to save your changes and force.

 ## Testing Roundcube’s Installation